mbk/tcb/README.md

 * /upload/some/path/to/a/file/to/{backend}   for HTTP verb PUT, POST.
 Uploads some/path/to/a/file to the backend specified in {backend}; currently local, s3, or swift are valid values.
 This gives the option to be specific.
 Note that downloads magically will fetch the file from the backend where it was stored.
 * /delete/some/path/to/a/file   for HTTP verb DELETE.
 Deletes some/path/to/a/file from its backend

-Then there is the option to addd key/value pairs to stored data:
+Then there is the option to add key/value pairs to stored data:

 * /metadata/some/path/key/a/value/b for HTTP verb PUT: Sets the value of key "a" to "b" for some/path
 * /metadata/some/path/key/a/ for HTTP verb GET: Gets the value of key "a" for some/path